Vital record: Italy

+Italy has one of the most comprehensive civil status laws in Europe; it originated in the late 19th century and was later consolidated by Mussolini government.
+Every Italian municipality has a civil registrar, who, in the absence of delegates, is the mayor.
+This officer maintains the civil status registers, which include citizenship, births, marriage banns, marriages, and deaths.
+The registers were paper-based until the 2020s; subsequently, amid strong protests from professionals, they were moved to centralized electronic storage.

 Challenges

 In the past 10 years, there has been an overall increase in global birth registration rates of children under five from 58 percent to 65 percent.
 However, more than 100 developing countries still do not have functioning systems that can support efficient registration of births and other life events like marriages and death.
 Around the world, almost 230 million children under the age of five are not registered.
 Sub-Saharan Africa is home to 85 million of these children, while 135 million live in Asia and the Pacific.
 Progress with death registration has been much slower globally.
 In countries in most need of CRVS, up to 80 percent of deaths that occur outside health facilities and two-thirds of all deaths globally are not counted.